 Financial Statements Release

-Kemira Oyj’s Financial Statements Bulletin 2018: Good revenue growth and solid results in 2018
+Kemira Oyj’s Financial Statements Bulletin 2019: Strong profitability and cash flow in 2019

-Kemira expects its operative EBITDA (2018: EUR 323.1 million) to increase from the prior year on a comparable basis, excluding the impact of the IFRS 16 accounting change.
+Kemira expects its operative EBITDA (2019: EUR 410 million) to increase from the prior year.

 Kemira’s President and CEO Jari Rosendal: